MicroEJ/LibraryJava-hoka/hoka-example/README.md

 Moreover a custom behaviour is added when asking for the root of the server.
 The root URL is mapped to a default resource configured in SimpleHTTPSession.DEFAULT\_ROOT\_RESOURCE.

+# Requirements
+  - EDC 1.2 or later
+  - NET 1.2 or later

+# Dependencies
+  - HOKA 3.0.0 or later

+# Source
+N.A.

+# Restrictions
+None.